 at 31st March 2015, and its profit and its cash flows for the year

 Report on Other Legal and Regulatory Requirements

-sub-section (4A) of Section 227 of the Act, we give in the Annexure a
+sub-section (11) of section 143 of the Act, we give in the Annexure a

-statement on the matters specified in paragraphs 4 and 5 of the Order.
+statement on the matters specified in paragraphs 3 and 4 of the said

-a) we have obtained all the information and explanations
+(a) we have sought and obtained all the information and explanations

 which to the best of our knowledge and belief were necessary for the

 kept by the Company so far as appears from our examination of those